 The effective computability (EC) and algorithm execution (ALG) construals similarly differ on the crucial issue of semantics.
-Whereas the effective computability construal, at least in the hands of computer scientists, seems free of intentional connotation, the idea of algorithm execution, as I have characterized it, seems not only to involve rules or recipes, which presumably do mean something, but also (pace Wittgenstein) to require some sort of understanding on the part of the agent producing the behavior.
+Whereas the effective computability construal, at least in the hands of computer scientists, seems free of intentional connotation,15 the idea of algorithm execution, at least as I have characterized it, seems not only to involve rules or recipes, which presumably do mean something, but also (pace Wittgenstein) to require some sort of understanding on the part of the agent producing the behavior.

-Semantics is not the only open issue.
-It is similarly unclear whether the notions of "machine" and "taking an effective step" internal to the EC construal make fundamental reference to causal powers, material realization, or other concrete physical properties, or whether, as most current theoretical discussions suggest, effective computability should be taken as an entirely abstract mathematical notion.
-Again, if we do not understand this mind-body problem for machines, how can we expect computational metaphors to help us in the case of people?
+Semantics is not the only open issue; there is also an issue of abstractness versus concreteness.
+For example, it is unclear whether the notions of "machine" and "taking an effective step" internal to the EC construal make fundamental reference to causal powers, material realization, or other concrete physical properties, or whether, as most current theoretical discussions suggest, effective computability should be taken as an entirely abstract mathematical notion.
+Again, if we do not understand this crucial aspect of the "mind-body problem for machines," how can we expect computational metaphors to help us in the case of people?

 There are still other differences among construals.
-They differ on whether they inherently focus on internal structure or external input/output, for example-i.e., on whether: (i) they treat computation as fundamentally a way of being structured or constituted, so that surface or externally observable behavior is derivative; or whether (ii) the having of a particular behavior is the essential locus of being computational, with questions about how that is achieved left unspecified and uncared about.
-The formal symbol manipulation and digital state machine construals are of the former, structurally constitutional type; effective computability is of the latter, behavioral variety; algorithm execution appears to lie somewhere in the middle).
+They differ on whether they inherently focus on internal structure or external input/ output, for example-that is, on whether: (i) they treat computation as fundamentally a way of being structured or constituted, so that surface or externally observable behavior is derivative; or whether (ii) the having of a particular behavior is the essential locus of being computational, with questions about how that is achieved left unspecified and uncared about.
+The formal symbol manipulation and digital state machine construals are of the former, structurally constitutional sort; effective computability is of the latter, behavioral variety; algorithm execution appears to lie somewhere in the middle.